AdobeDocs/experience-platform.en/help/sources/notifications.md

 *   [[!DNL Experience Data Model (XDM) System]](../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
 *   [[!DNL Real-time Customer Profile]](../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-*   [Data ingestion](../ingestion/home.md): [!DNL Adobe Experience Platform Data Ingestion] represents the multiple methods by which [!DNL Platform] ingests data from these sources, as well as how that data is persisted within the [!DNL Data Lake] for use by downstream [!DNL Platform] services.
+*   [[!DNL Adobe Experience Platform Data ingestion]](../ingestion/home.md): [!DNL Data Ingestion] represents the multiple methods by which [!DNL Platform] ingests data from these sources, as well as how that data is persisted within the [!DNL Data Lake] for use by downstream [!DNL Platform] services.

 This document also requires a working understanding of webhooks and how to connect a webhook from one application to another.
 See the following [documentation](https://requestbin.com/blog/working-with-webhooks/) for more information on webhooks.

-During the subscription process, ensure that you select [!DNL Platform] notifications as the event provider, and select the following event subscriptions:

-* **[!UICONTROL Experience Platform Source's Flow Run Succeeded]**

-* **[!UICONTROL Experience Platform Source's Flow Run Failed]**

-## Subscribe to events

-The first step in receiving flow run notifications is to subscribe to events using [Adobe I/O Events](https://www.adobe.io/apis/experienceplatform/events.html).

-Follow the steps outlined in the [data ingestion notifications](../ingestion/quality/subscribe-events.md) document to start subscribing to events.

 ## Register your webhook

 In order to receive notifications on the status of your flow run, you must register a webhook by specifying a unique webhook URL as part of your event registration details.

-A webhook is a channel that allows for the real-time delivery of information from one application to another.
 To connect a webhook to your [!DNL I/O Events] subscription, visit the [webhook service](https://webhook.site/) and copy the unique URL provided.

 ![webhook](./images/notifications/webhook-url.png)

+>[!IMPORTANT] During the subscription process, ensure that you select [!DNL Platform] notifications as the event provider, and select the following event subscriptions:

+>* **[!UICONTROL Experience Platform Source's Flow Run Succeeded]**
+>* **[!UICONTROL Experience Platform Source's Flow Run Failed]**

+## Subscribe to events

+Once you have acquired a unique webhook URL, go to [Adobe I/O Events](https://www.adobe.io/apis/experienceplatform/events.html) and follow the steps outlined in the [data ingestion notifications](../ingestion/quality/subscribe-events.md) document to start subscribing to events.

-Once you have copied the webhook URL, paste the URL in the **[!UICONTROL Webhook URL]** textbox in the **[!UICONTROL Configure event registration]** step of the event subscription process.
+Paste the webhook URL in the **[!UICONTROL Webhook URL]** textbox in the **[!UICONTROL Configure event registration]** step of the event subscription process.
 Select **[!UICONTROL Save configured events]** to continue.

 ![register-webhook](./images/notifications/register-webhook.png)